danburzo/trimd/README.md

 > Note that at the time of writing, Firefox does not immediately render `data:` URLs passed from the command line (you need to press <kbd>Return</kbd> in the URL bar).
 See [#1892289](https://bugzilla.mozilla.org/show_bug.cgi?id=1892289), which is in the process of being fixed.

+Use the `--no-sanitize` flag to skip the HTML sanitization step.
+Sanitization should only be disabled when the Markdown input is known to be safe.

 ### `trimd remarkup`

 Simplify HTML by converting it to Markdown and back.
 The command is more or less the equivalent of `trimd markdown | trimd markup`.

 Use the `--data-url` flag to output the HTML as a base64-encoded `data:` URL.

+Use the `--no-sanitize` flag to skip the HTML sanitization step.
+Sanitization should only be disabled when the Markdown input is known to be safe.

 ### `trimd remarkdown`